Points of Pride

 - Each semester, Waterford Durant High School students were honored with a luncheon for significant improvements made in their academic standing.

-- Margie and Don Arsen were recognized at the Waterford Foundation's Annual Golf Outing for their many years of volunteerism, involvement with community organizations and boards, and for their personal contributions.
-Both have made a significant impact on teaching and learning and have touched the lives of countless students.
+- Ron Arnold and Tim Patterson were recognized at the Waterford Foundation's Annual Golf Outing for their many years of volunteerism, involvement with community organizations and boards, and for their personal contributions.
+They have made a significant impact on teaching and learning and have touched the lives of countless students.

 - Mary Lou Simmons, long time Waterford educator and principal, bequeathed over $500,000 to the Waterford Foundation.
 A Mary Lou Simmons Legacy Endowment in the amount of $250,000 was created and earmarked for literacy and arts enrichment for Waterford School District students. $20,000 to $25,000 will be awarded annually for district wide programming for students.
 The remaining $250,000 assisted in the development of the Mary Lou Simmons Waterford Promise, which will provide funding for post-secondary education to Waterford School District students.